gdcorp-commerce/poynt-python/README.md

 ## Pagination

-HATEOAS pagination using the Poynt API is now available to fetch large numbers of transactions for a business.
+HATEOAS pagination using the Poynt API is now available to fetch large numbers of transactions or orders for a business.
 An example is as follows:

 ```
 transactions = []